jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

     return x * y
 ```

 SUCCESS!
-The terminal gives passing tests and we remove `test_multiplication` from the TODO list
+The terminal shows passing tests and we remove `test_multiplication` from the TODO list

 ```python
 # TODO